arungudelli/angularjswiki/content/en/angular/Angular-decimal-pipe/index.md

 // No Parameters: 5.123
 ```

-As explained above if none of the digit info is given, then decimal pipe will take default options, 1 interger value before decimal point and 3 fraction digits after decimal point.
+As explained above if none of the decimal digit info is given, then decimal pipe will take default options, 1 interger value before decimal point and 3 fraction digits after decimal point.

 So the above code is same as